-- AIDS Vaccines by the Numbers—One-page infographic depicting key numbers of trials, funding, discoveries, and more.
+- HIV Vaccines by the Numbers—One-page infographic depicting key numbers of trials, funding, discoveries and more.

-- AIDS Vaccine Science for Busy Advocates—One-pagers reviewing highlights, next steps and key terms for four pivotal topics, updated from 2013:
+- HIV Vaccine Science for Busy Advocates—One-pagers reviewing highlights, next steps and key terms for four pivotal topics:

-- AIDS Vaccines: The basics—Introductory PowerPoint slide set with basic concepts, an overview of research status and recent developments.
+- HIV Vaccines: The basics—Introductory PowerPoint slide set with basic concepts, an overview of research status and recent developments.

-- AIDS Vaccines: An introductory fact sheet—Part of AVAC’s basic fact sheet series, a two-pager of basic information and research updates.
+- HIV Vaccines: An introductory fact sheet—Part of AVAC’s basic fact sheet series, a two-pager of basic information and research updates.

-- AIDS Vaccines: Key messages—Bullet points on today’s pressing issues.
+- HIV Vaccines: Key messages—Bullet points on today’s pressing issues.